ParhamTaher/Grad-Apps/server/ticket/README.md

 - `/tickets/:ticketId`: perform operations on a ticket by its unique `ticketId`
 - `/tickets/:num_tickets`: create a batch of tickets
 - `/tickets/faculty/:facultyId`: update a batch of tickets owned by a specific `facultyId`
+- `/tickets/:ticketId/status`: updates the status of a ticket

 ### Examples